tweedegolf/storage-abstraction/README.md

 For most storage services `username` and `password` are the credentials, such as key id and secret but this is not mandatory; you may use these values for other purposes.

-The protocol part of the url defines the type of storage:
+The protocol part of the url defines the storage provider and should be one of the members of the `Provider` type:

 - `local://` &rarr; local storage
 - `minio://` &rarr; MinIO
+- `minio-s3://` &rarr; MinIO S3 API
 - `b2://` &rarr; Backblaze B2
+- `backblaze://` &rarr; Backblaze B2
+- `b2-s3://` &rarr; Backblaze B2 S3 API
+- `backblaze-s3://` &rarr; Backblaze B2 S3 API
 - `s3://` &rarr; Amazon S3
+- `aws://` &rarr; Amazon S3
 - `gcs://` &rarr; Google Cloud
+- `gs://` &rarr; Google Cloud
 - `azure://` &rarr; Azure Blob Storage

-These values match the values in the enum `StorageType` shown above.
+- `r2://` &rarr; Cloudflare R2 Storage
+- `cloudflare://` &rarr; Cloudflare R2 Storage
+- `cubbit://` &rarr; Cubbit Storage

+Note that some providers can be addressed by multiple protocols, e.g. for Amazon S3 you can use both `aws` and `s3`.

 <!--
 ```typescript